-One must invest in themselves to ensure that they are protecting their psyché, building resilience, and strategizing practices that would strengthen their psychological immunity.
+You must invest in yourself to ensure that you are protecting your psyché, building resilience, and strategizing practices that would strengthen your psychological immunity.

 Maintaining sound mental health hygiene is a process – something that takes time.
 One must understand what constitutes mental health, factors that affect it, and how they can instigate change to vitalize it.
-As shown below, there are several different components that one needs to attend to and things may become tricky if any of them is left unchecked.
+There are several different components that one needs to attend to and things may become tricky if any of them is left unchecked.